precice/preeco-orga/guidelines/guidelines-adapters.md

 - [ ] R.7: There is an issue tracker.
 - [ ] R.8: There is a code formatting specification (e.g., clang-format specification file).
 - [ ] R.9: The adapter has comments and error messages for at least its main building blocks and entry points.
 These comments are in English.
-- [ ] R.10: The configuration follows a formally defined schema, which [will be available in the future](https://github.com/precice/preeco-orga/issues/18).
+- [ ] R.10: The configuration follows the [preCICE Adapter and Tooling Configuration Schema](https://github.com/precice/preeco-orga/blob/main/adapter-config-schema/preatcs.json), either directly in JSON or indirectly via LLM-based auto-conversion.
+Using the standard name `precice-adapter-config.json` is possible (if JSON).
 - [ ] R.11: Any vertices defined through `setMeshVertex` or `setMeshVertices` need to be real locations in space and the data written to the mesh needs to be data located there, i.e., it is not allowed to decode any other information.

 ### Additional